griphiam/markphilpot_com/content/2017/2017_08_anime_summer_first.md

 HOLY SHIT

 From the studio that brought you [Flip Flappers](https://anilist.co/anime/21714/FlipFlappers)...
 Wow!
 I was not expecting any of that based on the previews.
+The animation and backgrounds were incredible and the dialog hints at some very interesting characters.

 I must commend 3Hz in adapting original stories.
 It's very risky but I hope (*hope hope hope*) that they are rewarded for their work and that *Princess* becomes more than an under-appreciated gem.